aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:attribute:: osPlatform

-      Returns the current os.platform() from the "os" node module.
+      Returns the current os.

+      platform() from the "os" node module.